ACANETS/pscp/README.md

 ##### 5.3 from issue_locator import *

-void      locator(list trace, list ps_trace, string tp_value): locator the problematic source(s). trace represents the original traceroute. ps_trace represents the traceroute after we replace the routers' IP with perfSONARs' IP.
+void      locator(list trace, list ps_trace, string tp_value): locate the problematic source(s). trace represents the original traceroute. ps_trace represents the traceroute after we replace the routers' IP with perfSONARs' IP.

+##### 5.4 from build_graph import *
+dict      build_graph(dict graph, list trace_path): update the 'graph' by inserting the 'trapce_path' into the 'graph', i.e. inserting the nodes and edges into the graph. 'graph' represents the current graph. 'trace_path' represents the tracepath between two hosts.

+dict      build_graph_from_file(string file_name): build a graph from a file which consists of all the tracepaths.
+The 'file_name' represents the file that contains the tracepaths dataset.
+The file must be in the format of [tracepath_1, tracepath_2, tracepath_3, ......, tracepath_n].
+Each 'tracepath_i' is in the format of ['ip_1', 'ip_2', 'ip_3', ......, 'ip_m'].

+##### 5.5 from query_diy import *
+list      get_service_locator(string qstr): return all the hostnames that provide some certain services. 'qstr' is the query string, currently this function supports qstr = "service-type=bwctl", "service-type=mp-bwctl", "service-type=owamp", "service-type=mp-owamp", "service-type=ping", "service-type=traceroute", "service-type=ndt", "service-type=npad", and "service-type=ma".